kgreif24/zjets_omnifold/fastjet/README.md

 - `--maxEvents <N>`: Maximum number of events to process (default: 5,000,000)
 - `--nEns <N>`: Number of ensemble variations (default: 0)
 - `--kinematic_region <N>`: Kinematic region selection (-1=no pass190 requirement, 0=analysis volume, 1=high-pT, 2=high-mass, 3=high-mass-jet)
+- `-- track_variations`: Evaluate these systematicsly varied track containers, in addition to the nominal.
+Options are:syst_pTScale,syst_Fake,syst_TrackFilter,syst_JetTrackFilter, or simply `-- track_variations`  to include all 4.
+-- `--is_data`:  Process file as if it is data. avoids reading in truth quatities.
+Conflict if you submit --is_data and --isTruth.
+Assumes `--noTruth`
+-- `--do_IBU`: Instead of histogram and TProfile outputs, save a TTree containing select branches.

 ### Example Commands